Alderstrøst: Alderstrøst in Nørre Allé

 A new, 15,848 square alen (5,708 m2) site was acquired on the corner of Møllegade and Nørre Allé in 1892.
-The side on Nørre Allé flanked Bræstrups Stiftelse, anothercharitable housing complex.
+The side on Nørre Allé flanked Bræstrups Stiftelse, another charitable housing complex.
 The new building was designed by Thorvald Sørensen, Theodor Sørensen's son.
 The foundation stone for the new building was set on 16 January 1893 and it was completed in 1895.
 The complex consisted of a main wing on Møllegade, both of which in five storeys, and twofour-storey buildings on Nørre Allé.
 At the time of its inauguration, the complex contained 35 free residences and 226 residences with low rent.
 Im 1937-38, Håndforeningen purchased Bræstrups Stiftelse at Nørre Allé 17.
 The building was demolished and replaced by a new building designed by Henning Hansen.
-It is designed in a restrained, Functionalist style with horizontal lines in the brickwork and with use of building materials similar to those of the older buildings.
+It is designed in a restrained, functionalist style with horizontal lines in the brickwork and with use of building materials similar to those of the older buildings.